Geisha N°1

 Large hand-painted painting of a Japanese Geisha

-Japanese Geisha Painting by Frank Wagtmans
+Geisha N°1 Frank Wagtmans

 Large portrait painting of a Japanese Geisha by Frank Wagtmans